suny-am/documentation-templates/BLANK_README_ASSIGNMENT_DOTNET.md

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See [LICENCE.txt](LICENCE.txt) for more information.

 <p align="right"><a href="#readme-top">🔝</a></p>